 - The circle adopted a family with eight boys ranging in age from 7 years to 16 years of age.
 Fellowship with the family was in the form of a picnic twice a year on church grounds; School supplies were provided each year. - Circle 3 members gathered monthly for many years to stuff envelopes for the Mustard Seed Ministry - Circle 3 has adopted two nursing facilities.
-We visit each facility on holidays to sing and fellowship with residents. - o Friend's House - o Haven for Greater Living - We have assisted a classroom in need at Dawson Elementary School and have provided uniforms for students, as well as school supplies. - Angel Tree - Provide transportation for doctor appointments - Assist with in-home chores, when needed. - CHIPP Support to James I. Dawson Elementary School (August-December 2024) - CHIPP Support to James I. Dawson Elementary School (January-May 2025)
+We visit each facility on holidays to sing and fellowship with residents. - o Friend's House - Haven for Greater Living - We have assisted a classroom in need at Dawson Elementary School and have provided uniforms for students, as well as school supplies. - Angel Tree - Provide transportation for doctor appointments - Assist with in-home chores, when needed. - CHIIP Support to James I. Dawson Elementary School (August-December 2024)